AppDevNext/ChangeLog/README.md

 ## License

-    Copyright (C) 2012-2019 hannesa2 and contributors
+    Copyright (C) 2012-2019 AppDevNext and contributors

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.